PAIDiPaidThis.com

 • The boiler unit itself is only part of the bill; labour, flue, controls and any pipework changes add up too.

-• Moving the boiler to a new spot, or converting from one type to another, pushes the price up.
+• Moving the boiler to a new spot, or converting from one type to another, pushes the price up because of the extra pipework and making good.

-• A quality new boiler with a long warranty often works out cheaper over its life than the cheapest option.
+• A quality new boiler with a long warranty often works out cheaper over its life than the cheapest option, since call-out and parts costs later can eat into any saving made upfront.

 What people actually paid